CKylinMC/run.v/README.md

 ## Installation

 1. Download binary from release page.
-2. Put any where in your system PATH variable.
+2. Put any folder that in your system PATH variable.
 3. Done.

 ## Usage